 \subsection{Kernel Adversarial Noise Simulation}

 In this section, we propose the Kernel Adversarial Noise Simulation (KANS) module.
-Adversarial training techniques were initially proposed to defend against adversarial attacks \cite{goodfellow2014explaining,tramer2017ensemble}.
+Adversarial training techniques were initially proposed to defend against adversarial attacks~\citep{goodfellow2014explaining,tramer2017ensemble}.
 However, in the context of real-world SR, we adopt adversarial training to actively generate adaptive blur kernels and non-trivial simulated noises to be injected into the low-resolution image with the goals of reconstructing well the low resolution image and adversarially reconstructing the super-resolution image.
 This problem is formulated as an optimisation problem to search for the suitable blur kernel $k$ and noise $\delta$ subject to get the optimal parameters $\theta_\eta^*$ for super-resolution.
 This optimisation is a minimisation maximisation problem that adversarially reconstructs the super-resolution image, as follows:

 where $s$ is the scale, $(I_{HR}\ast k)\!\downarrow_{\bf{s}}$ is the degradation process, $\eta(\cdot)$ is the super-resolution function parameterised by $\theta_\eta$, and $||\cdot||_p$ denotes the p-norm operator.
-In super-resolution, the direct optimization of Equation \ref{eqn:optim} is not trivial because we need to define an appropriate domain for the kernel and the noise optimisation can be computationally expensive.
+In super-resolution, the direct optimisation of Eq.\ref{eqn:optim} is not trivial because we need to define an appropriate domain for the kernels and noises; it can be computationally expensive as well.
 Alternatively, we propose to solve this optimisation by adopting neural networks to directly generate the degradation kernel and the noise to down-sampled images, such that the noise can be generated dynamically with little computational increment.
-Hence, the optimisation from Equation \ref{eqn:optim} can be re-formulated as the following two-step optimization:
+Hence, the optimisation from Eq.\ref{eqn:optim} can be re-formulated as the following two-step optimisation:

 where the $\phi(\cdot)$ is the degradation neural network function with parameter $\theta_\phi$.
 By doing so, complex blur kernels and highly non-additive noises can be injected into the generated low-resolution image.
 More specifically, as mentioned above, a data-driven approach is adopted to solve the non-additive blur kernel and noise injection problem by minimising the reconstruction error over the generated and real low-resolution image pairs but maximising the super-resolution image restoration error.